VincentQDo/RetireRatio/README.md

 ## 🧠 Concept Summary

-**MacroLens** is a data-driven financial dashboard that visualizes long-term macroeconomic trends — especially **retirement-related capital flows** and **demographic pressures** — to help investors understand structural market risk and opportunity.
+**RetireRatio** is a data-driven financial dashboard that visualizes long-term macroeconomic trends — especially **retirement-related capital flows** and **demographic pressures** — to help investors understand structural market risk and opportunity.

 The core focus is on:
 - **401(k) and IRA contribution vs. withdrawal behavior**